 I’ve just returned from a wonderful 48-hour whirlwind of experiments and play with 30 meeting designers in Utrecht, The Netherlands.
 We came from Europe, South America, Slovakia, and the U.S. (me) to learn, share, and connect at the first Meeting […]

-“Tim paused ever so slightly, and what seemed unscripted (at least I hope it was unscripted) he asked all Apple employees present in the auditorium to rise up from their seats.
-With a round of applause initiated by Tim, he […]
+Why don’t leaders publicly recognize the people who do the work?
+Like Tim Cook does: “Tim paused ever so slightly, and what seemed unscripted (at least I hope it was unscripted) he asked all Apple employees present in the auditorium […]

 In early 2010, at the first EventCamp, I discovered the wonder and power of meeting people face-to-face whom I had previously only met online.
 Perhaps the wonder is stronger for me than most, living in rural Vermont, 100+ miles from any city. […]